dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 To me, Bitcoin will always be defined by [twentyoneism](https://dergigi.com/2020/11/05/what-is-21ism/), even if I\'m the last one who believes this meme.
-I\'d rather die on the hill of 21 million --- alone and in poverty, node in hand, twelve words in my head --- than agree to raise the bitcoin supply by 1%.
+I\'d rather die on the hill of 21 million--- alone and in poverty, node in hand, twelve words in my head--- than agree to raise the bitcoin supply by 1%.
 ([Mandibles.](https://bitcoin-resources.com/books/the-mandibles))

 There are those who accept this unchanging environment and those who